publiccodenet/publiccode.net/careers/administrative-employee.md

 >
 > Knowledge & Skill:
 >
-> * Contacts are characterized by the exchange of administrative data and information
+> * contacts are characterized by the exchange of administrative data and information
-> * Understanding execution and progress of the administrative work in order to explain, support and exchange information internally and externally
+> * understanding execution and progress of the administrative work in order to explain, support and exchange information internally and externally

 ## More information about this position